Have you wondered what the difference is between a Roth IRA vs. 401k?

 Total retirement savings of 401k and Roth IRA: $4,182,271.
-This is not even including employer matches, which may make the total much more.
+This does not even include employer matches, which may make the total much more.

 You could retire with more than $4 million.
 Not bad for just using two traditional retirement accounts.

 If you contribute to both a Roth IRA and a 401k you are taking advantage of the two biggest retirement accounts.
 These accounts will help your savings grow faster and larger than a non-tax-advantaged brokerage account.

 The more you contribute to your retirement savings accounts each year, the more money you will have in retirement.

 Since it’s impossible to know what tax bracket you’ll be in at various stages in retirement, it’s great to have both accounts.
 It’s not a bad idea to have some retirement savings in pre-tax (401k) and post-tax (Roth IRA) accounts.